w3f/polkadot-wiki/docs/learn/learn-staking.md

 unapplied, a governance proposal can be made to reverse it during this period (7 days on Kusama, 28 days on Polkadot).
 After the grace period, the slashes are applied.

-The following levels of offense are [defined](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).
+The following levels of offence are [defined](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).
 However, these particular levels are not implemented or referred to in the code or in the system; they are meant as guidelines for different levels of severity for offences.
 To understand how slash amounts are